Glipizide Patient Tips

 - Glipizide helps with the release of insulin that occurs after a meal.
 These effects occur within 30 minutes of an oral dose of Glipizide, even though it takes one to three hours for peak plasma concentrations to occur.
 Glipizide is more effective when administered about 30 minutes before a meal.

 - Blood sugar control persists for up to 24 hours following a single dose, even though levels of glipizide in the blood are barely detectable.
-However, the effects of glipizide are dependent on food and do not usually persist beyond the time of a meal.

 - Some patients fail to respond initially to glipizide, or gradually lose their responsiveness to glipizide.
 Glipizide may also be effective in some patients who have failed to respond or ceased responding to other sulfonylureas.